Ligures Baebiani: Location and archaeology

-The site of the former town lies 15 m. north of Beneventum in the Macchia district of the municipality of modern Circello, on the road to Saepinum and Aesernia.
+The site of the former town lies 15 miles north of Beneventum in the Macchia district of the municipality of modern Circello, on the road leading from Saepinum and Aequum Tuticum.
 In its ruins several inscriptions have been found, notably a large bronze tablet discovered in a public building in the Forum bearing the date AD 101, and relating to the alimentary institution founded by Trajan here (see Veleia).
 A sum of money was lent to landed proprietors of the district (whose names and estates are specified in the inscription), and the interest which it produced formed the income of the institution, which, on the model of that of Veleia, would have served to support a little over one hundred children.
 The capital was 401,800 sesterces, and the annual interest probably at 5%, i.e. 20,090 sesterces.
 The site of the other settlement, that of the Ligures Corneliani is unknown.